Layout

 We could do this today and call it quits, but that would stink!
 Both of these operations walk over the entire list.
 Some would argue that such a queue implementation is indeed a queue because it exposes the right interface.
 However I believe that performance guarantees are part of the interface.
 I don't care about precise asymptotic bounds, just "fast" vs "slow".
 Queues guarantee that push and pop are fast, and walking over the whole list is definitely not fast.

 One key observation is that we're wasting a ton of work doing the same thing over and over.
-Can we memoize this work?
+Can we "cache" all that work and reuse it?
 Why, yes!
 We can store a pointer to the end of the list, and just jump straight to there!

 It turns out that only one inversion of push